Wedding Rings Guide: Everything You Need To Know

 The two main diamond settings for wedding rings are channel and beaded.
 They are available as a vintage full set (100%) or half set (60% and 40%).
 The traditional diamond cuts for wedding rings include the princess and round brilliant.

-If you want to learn more about diamonds, you can read our diamond guide.
+If you want to learn more about diamonds, take a look at our diamond guide.

 While the main consideration for the engagement ring may have been the diamond, with wedding rings it's typically the metal or material for the band that is the most important consideration.